How Does the European Union Work?

 Since the end of World War II, European countries have sought to deepen their integration in pursuit of peace and economic growth.
-The institutions that became the European Union have steadily expanded and strengthened their authority in recent years as member states have passed more and more decision-making power to the union.
-At the same time, the EU has been buffeted by crises, from the 2008 global financial crash to unprecedented migration from Africa and the Middle East to the United Kingdom’s decision to leave the bloc.
+The institutions that became the European Union (EU) have steadily expanded and strengthened their authority as member states have passed more and more decision-making power to the union.

 Today, the EU is a powerful player on the world stage, but the complexity of its many institutions can often confuse.
 Here’s a closer look at what the EU is and how it works.